GCHQ, Ministry of Justice, MI5... graduate Civil Service careers

 Calling all specialists: niche graduate roles

 The Defence Engineering and Science Group (DESG): part of the Ministry of Defence.
-It runs a graduate training scheme for engineering, science, IT and information specialist graduates who have the technical and creative skills to maximise the efficiency and performance of the technology used by the UK armed forces.
+It runs a graduate training scheme for engineering, science, IT and information specialist graduates who have a minimum 2.2 university degree, and the technical and creative skills to maximise the efficiency and performance of the technology used by the UK armed forces.

 Government Actuary’s Department (GAD): an independent actuarial consultancy that works within government.
 It delivers actuarial advice to ministers, government departments and other public sector bodies across the country.

-Government Legal Service (GLS): around 2,000 lawyers (including trainee solicitors and pupil barristers) provide advisory services to a range of government departments, including the Home Office, Ministry of Justice, HM Treasury and the Department for Education.
+Government Legal Service (GLS): the GLS has one client: the government of the day.
+It has around 2,000 employees (including 1,400 solicitors and barristers) who provide advisory services to a range of government departments, including the Cabinet Office, the Home Office, Ministry of Defence, HM Treasury and the Department for Transport.
 GLS lawyers help to prepare proposals for new laws, advise the government on commercial matters such as contracts and provide the government's litigation and employment law services.

 More ways into a graduate job in public administration and government